johngrogg/grogg-tdd-ts/README.md

 ## Code State

+- T1: Introduced the first test block related to JSON Schema validation.
+It is currently failing, but is ready for implementation.
 - T0: Basic repo setup with just the framework of tests in place, but no real functionality.